waldirbertazzijr/codeigniter-user/README.md

 # Codeigniter User Library V. 1.3
 This library is a *very simple* yet *powerful* user auth library for CodeIgniter, made for easy instalation and strong security.
 The library uses [Bcrypt](http://codahale.com/how-to-safely-store-a-password/) for hashing passwords to the database.
 ## Quick Start
 This is a quick guide to help you run your user system.
+This tutorial implies that you have basic notion of codeigniter mechanism like libraries and controllers.

 * Import the _database schema.sql_ to your database.
 * Copy the libraries to your _application/libraries_ folder.